Orchestral Manoeuvres In The Dark03.04 *SOLD OUT*

 OMD always had a sense of semi-classical grandeur, and the nuances of their music demonstrate how, for all their hits, they have simultaneously remained uncompromising and innovative over successive decades.
 Once upon a time, Factory boss Wilson told the two teenage Kraftwerk fans, “You are the future of pop music”, and indeed sounds and production techniques which OMD were using way back in 1980 have become part of the fabric of how today’s pop is made.

 But while OMD can rightly take their place in the lineage of electronic pop pioneers that stretches from Kraftwerk to Gary Numan, from the Human League to, much later Underworld and Orbital – and a key influence on current acts from the xx to Chvrches – there was always a warmth and wistful emotional quality to their songs that has consistently made them different.

-*Show re-scheduled to 10th October 2020, due to the COVID-19 situation in the UK.
+*Show re-scheduled to 3rd April 2021, following the guidance relating to the COVID-19 situation in the UK.
 All original tickets remain valid for the re-scheduled date.
 Ticket refunds will be processed by Seetickets.
 Any refunded tickets will be allocated to the Seetickets waiting list via automated email.*